 Here are some common signs of abuse: Also known as pressure ulcers, bedsores develop when nursing home patients remain in the same position for an extended period of time — whether sitting or lying down.
 The buttocks, shoulder blades, and the back of the head are all common sites for bedsores.

 They are easily avoided by repositioning the patient every now and then, thus the occurrence of them suggests severe neglect on the part of the caregivers.
 If not properly treated, bedsores could lead to squamous cell carcinoma, which is the second most common type of skin cancer.
 Rectal bleeding — officially hematochezia — can be a clear indicator of sexual abuse.
 Female patients may also experience bleeding out of their vagina if their caregiver is sexually abusive.
 Crohn’s disease, ulcerative colitis, and colorectal cancer may also cause hematochezia.

 In any case, getting the patient checked to determine the root cause of the bleeding is imperative so that proper treatment can be prescribed.
+A Chicago nursing home abuse attorney can help find the right medical treatment.
 Rectal bleeding — officially hematochezia — can be a clear indicator of sexual abuse.
 Female patients may also experience bleeding out of their vagina if their caregiver is sexually abusive.
 Crohn’s disease, ulcerative colitis, and colorectal cancer may also cause hematochezia.